clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

 ================

 The ZFS codebase moves quickly, just like the kernel codebase.
-Therefore it's best that you get the source code from the ZFS on Linux repository, hosted on Github.
+Therefore it's best that you get the source code from the `ZFS on Linux repository`_, hosted on Github.

 Fetch the ZFS repository via git:

 .. code-block:: bash

+   mkdir -p /opt/src/zfs
    git clone https://github.com/openzfs/zfs.git /opt/src/zfs

-Remember where you check-out the git repository, because you will need it when you upgrade ZFS.
+Remember where you clone the git repository, because you will need it when you upgrade ZFS.
 I have chosen /opt/src/zfs, but you can choose any workspace you like.
 ZFS will not run from this location -- we copy the source code into a DKMS directory in the next step.